-As I reflect on being a pastor, the Easter weekend sums up ministry pretty well.
-It is both a very rewarding and a very difficult career.
+There is no career quite like being a pastor.
+It is both a very rewarding and challenging career.
 Knowing that you are making such a tangible difference in the Kingdom of God is a great blessing.
 It’s a blessing to be on the front lines.
-Seeing God move powerfully despite our own weaknesses will never get old to me.
+Seeing God move powerfully despite our weaknesses will never get old.

-One of the saddest things I’ve found in ministry though, is when we fire at one another.
+One of the saddest things I’ve found in ministry is when we fire at one another.
 It’s already a difficult enough job fighting off the evil supernatural powers and those who don’t believe in Jesus.
-When the harsh words, criticisms, and hurtful musings of those who are in the church come at pastors, it’s even more difficult.
+But, when the harsh words, criticisms, and hurtful musings of those in the church come at pastors, it’s even more difficult.

-I know firsthand from my own experience that there are way too many pastors that have to spend way too much time defending the way in which they lead the church that God called them to and entrusted them with.
+I know firsthand from my own experience that way too many pastors have to spend way too much time defending how they lead the church that God called them to and entrusted them with.
 Some conversations about how to lead God’s church are helpful and fruitful, but not all are.
 Sadly, I’ve seen way too many pastors, including myself, that can waste time in pointless conversations that deter them from the true mission of Jesus.

 But before I give you the three, here’s the assumption I’m going to make about you: